Eli Lilly and Company: Prozac

 In September 1989, in the Standard Gravure shooting, Joseph T. Wesbecker killed eight people and injured twelve before committing suicide.
-His relatives and victims blamed his actions on the Prozac medication he had begun taking a month prior.
+His relatives and victims blamed his actions on Prozac, which he had begun taking a month prior.
 The incident set off a chain of lawsuits and public outcries.
 Lawyers began using Prozac to justify the abnormal behaviors of their clients.
-Eli Lilly was accused of not doing enough to warn patients and doctors about the adverse effects, which it had described as "activation", years prior to the incident.
-The link between suicide and antidepressants remains a subject of public and academic dispute.
+Eli Lilly was accused of not doing enough to warn patients and doctors about the drug's adverse effects, which it had described as "activation", years prior to the incident.

 In October 2004, the FDA added a boxed warning to all antidepressant drugs regarding use in children.
 In 2006, the FDA included adults aged 25 or younger.
 In February 2018, the FDA ordered an update to the warnings based on statistical evidence from twenty-four trials in which the risk of such events increased from two percent to four percent relative to the placebo trials.

 Illegal marketing of Zyprexa

-In 2009, Lilly pleaded guilty for illegally marketing Zyprexa and agreed to pay a $1.415 billion penalty that included a criminal fine of $515 million, the largest ever in a healthcare case and the largest criminal fine for an individual corporation ever imposed in a U.S. criminal prosecution of any kind at the time.
+In 2009, Lilly pleaded guilty for illegally marketing antipsychotic medication Zyprexa and agreed to pay a $1.415 billion penalty that included a criminal fine of $515 million, the largest ever in a healthcare case and the largest criminal fine for an individual corporation ever imposed in a US criminal prosecution of any kind at the time.

 Eli Lilly has faced many lawsuits from people who claimed they developed diabetes or other diseases after taking olanzapine (branded Zyprexa), an antipsychotic medication, as well as by various governmental entities, insurance companies, and others.
 Internal documents provided to The New York Times revealed that Lilly had downplayed the risks of Zyprexa.
 According to the documents, 16 percent of people taking Zyprexa gained more than 66 pounds in their first year, a much larger figure than Eli Lilly had shared with doctors.

 In 2006, Lilly paid $700 million to settle around 8,000 of these lawsuits, and in early 2007, Lilly settled around 18,000 suits for $500 million, which brought the total Lilly had paid to settle suits related to the drug to $1.2 billion.

 In March 2008, Lilly settled a suit with the state of Alaska, and in October 2008, Lilly agreed to pay $62 million to 32 states and the District of Columbia to settle suits brought under state consumer protection laws.
 In 2009, four sales representatives for Eli Lilly filed separate qui tam lawsuits against the company for illegally marketing Zyprexa for uses not approved by the Food and Drug Administration.